thebrownproject/hey-tasky/README.md

 ## Architecture & Tech Decisions

 Built with SvelteKit and the OpenAI API to explore AI-augmented user interfaces.
-The application uses a simple but effective pattern: intercepting user input before storage, processing it through OpenAI's API with a custom system prompt, then storing the enhanced version.
+The application uses a secure server-side architecture: user input is sent to a SvelteKit API endpoint which processes it through OpenAI's API with a custom JARVIS-inspired system prompt, then returns the enhanced version.
+This keeps API keys secure on the server, never exposing them to the browser.
 Chose LocalStorage for data persistence to keep the project lightweight and client-side focused.
 Svelte 5's new runes provide clean reactivity patterns for managing task state and edit modes.

 ---

 ## Learnings & Challenges

 **Key Learnings:**

 - Implementing OpenAI API integration in a SvelteKit application
 - Managing asynchronous AI responses with proper loading states and error handling
-- Using Svelte 5's runes ($state, $effect) for reactive state management
+- Using Svelte 5's runes ($state, $derived) for reactive state management
-- Balancing user experience with AI processing latency

 **Challenges Overcome:**

-- Preventing duplicate localStorage saves during hydration (solved with onMount flag)
+- Implementing secure server-side API endpoint to protect OpenAI API keys from client-side exposure
-- Designing prompts that consistently return clean, formatted task descriptions
+- Designing prompts that consistently return clean, formatted task descriptions with personality
 - Managing component state across create/edit modes with TypeScript type safety
+- Refactoring duplicated code into reusable components for better maintainability

 ---